Culmination Of 18 Months Of Van Life In Mexico

 Get Your Tourist Permit (FMM)

-Bring your passport and 2 copies.
+Bring your passport and two copies.

-Obtain A Temporary Import Permit For Your Van (TIP)
+Obtain a Temporary Import Permit for Your Van (TIP)

-If you only plan to drive your vehicle around the Baja Peninsula, then you do NOT need a TIP.
+Baja California Free Zone: If you only plan to drive your vehicle around the Baja Peninsula, you do NOT need a TIP.
 The entire peninsula is a TIP-free zone.

 How To Get Mexico Auto Insurance